Does it matter? A more careful treatment of density fluctuations in 21-cm simulations: Introduction

 In this paper, we relax this assumption and explore the cosmological implications of distinguishing $\delta_b$ from $\delta_c$ in the context of the 21-cm signal.
 To do so, we rely on the newly developed tool {\tt 21cmFirstCLASS}~\cite{Flitter:2023mjj, Flitter:2023rzv}.
-This code interfaces {\tt CLASS}~\cite{Blas:2011rf} and {\tt 21cmFAST}, allowing the simulation to begin from recombination with initial conditions that are consistent with the simulated cosmology.
-We find that at the dark ages the approximation $\delta_b\approx\delta_c$ completely fails, and $\delta_b$ must be evolved in a scale-dependent manner in that epoch.
+We find that at the dark ages the approximation $\delta_b\approx\delta_c$ fails when high order statistics (e.g. the power spectrum) are considered, and $\delta_b$ must be evolved in a scale-dependent manner in that epoch.
 We also demonstrate, using scale-dependent Lagrangian perturbation theory (LPT), the need to go beyond linear perturbation theory for the baryon over-density field at low redshifts, after cosmic dawn was set.
-Finally, we present how the signal is modified when considering either the ``linear" or ``non-linear" matter over-density $\delta_m$ in the context of the extended Press-Schechter formalism, and we discuss the role of the relative velocity between baryons and dark matter in determining the 21-cm signal.
-Our main results are shown in Figs.~\ref{fig: 1}-\ref{fig: 2}.
+Finally, we present how the signal is modified when considering either the ``linear" or ``non-linear" matter over-density $\delta_m$ in the context of the extended Press-Schechter formalism.
+The modifications made in {\tt 21cmFirstCLASS} for this work now make it the only public code in the literature that can consistently simulate the fluctuations in the 21-cm signal at all cosmological epochs, from dark ages until reionization, while simultaneously studying the cosmic microwave background (CMB) anisotropies.

-In Fig.~\ref{fig: 2}, the $z\lesssim10$ error bars indicate the expected noise level from HERA in its design sensitivity under the conservative assumption of a moderate foreground scenario, evaluated with {\tt 21cmSense}~\cite{Pober:2012zz, Pober:2013jna}, while the $z=14$ error bar illustrates the sensitivity expected for SKA, estimated by Ref.~\cite{Meriot:2023usy}.
-This figure demonstrates that the effects discussed in this work should matter in future analyses of 21-cm signal measurements.